cdrobinson/DiscordBot-Jarvis/README.md

-# CardinalEsports-DiscordBot
+# Jarvis - Discord Bot
-This bot is intended to be used for the Ball State University Cardinal Esports discord.
+This bot is a personal discord bot for the Discord server, Frontline.

-It has also been deployed on Frontline, a separate discord for personal use.